-The Alaska Department of Corrections provides a variety of services to sex offenders that are focused on enhancing public safety.
+The Alaska Department of Corrections (department) provides a variety of services to sex offenders that are focused on enhancing public safety.
 The department recognizes that optimum management of sex offenders occurs along a continuum of care, beginning with assessment after sentencing for institutional treatment.
 Comprehensive assessment of risk and needs is a critical element in managing and treating sex offenders.

 It is essential that the department enhances specialized management and supervision of sex offenders.
 By including caseload caps for sex offender probation officers, sex offender-specific treatment and the use of polygraph examination, the department will be adhering to best practices in the field of sex offender management.
-A thorough assessment of sex offenders, including risk assessment, prior to release is a critical part of enhancing their management within communities in Alaska.
-However, the department may determine that assessment should occur sooner during the offender's period of incarceration.

-The Department will provide assessments prior to the offender's release.
-Regulation, supervision, and management of sex offenders in the community are inherently high-risk endeavors and it is critical that the maximum amount of information be available regarding these offenders prior to release.
+A thorough assessment of sex offenders, including risk assessment, is a critical part of enhancing sex offender management within the communities in Alaska.
+Regulation, supervision, and management of sex offenders in the community are inherently high-risk endeavors and it is critical that the maximum amount of information be available regarding these offenders upon release to the community.

 Sex offenders are an extremely heterogeneous group.
 Treatment and management issues are specific to the individual offender.
 Comprehensive sex offender assessment can identify the particular indicators of a potential re-offense and the potential harm of a re-offense, providing a picture of the risk that each offender presents as well as a template for managing the offender.
 Sex offenders with lower risk may require less intense treatment and management.
-Comprehensive assessment is the cornerstone of the containment model.
-An accurately done and timely assessment will identify indicators of likely re-offense, the degree of harm they that may be caused expected to cause, and the maladaptive ways that they the offender may attempt to manipulate the system.
-The assessment It will also identify specific treatment and supervision targets as well as provide information relevant to polygraph assessment.
+An accurate and timely assessment will identify indicators of likely re-offense, the degree of harm a sex offender may be expected to cause, and the maladaptive ways the offender may attempt to manipulate the system.
+The assessment will also identify specific treatment and supervision targets as well as provide information relevant to polygraph assessment.

 SECTION 3.
-SCOPE OF WORK & CONTRACT INFORMATION SEC.
+SCOPE OF WORK & CONTRACT INFORMATION

+SEC.
 3.01 SCOPE OF WORK

-The Department of Corrections is seeking the services of a contractor to provide sex offender treatment and management services at Wildwood Correctional Complex (WCC) in Kenai, Alaska.
-The existing WCC residential program offers cognitive behavioral specific sex offender treatment in a therapeutic setting to men convicted of a sexual offense.
+The department is seeking the services of a contractor(s) to provide sex offender treatment and management services in Anchorage and Kenai, Alaska.
+The existing program offers cognitive behavioral specific sex offender treatment to individuals (male and female) convicted of a sexual offense.
 This intense treatment program can take from 18 to 24 months for participants to complete.
-The contractor is projected to have a case load of up to 36 offenders.
+The Anchorage contractor is projected to have a case load of approximately 70-75 offenders.
+The Kenai contractor is projected to have a case load of up to 36 offenders.